 Opening date: 2008

-If any architect is stalked by the shadow of controversy it is Rafael Viñoly.
-Even before its facade started frying cars, his Walkie Talkie tower was widely derided as an oppressive and insensitive addition to the London skyline, effortlessly winning the 2015 Carbuncle Cup as a result.
-His Firstsite art gallery in Colchester opened three years late and unleashed a torrent of local anger and contractual disputes.
-His Vdara Hotel in Las Vegas exhibited the same pyrotechnic proclivities as the Walkie Talkie, this time allegedly giving guests using the pool severe burns as the sun’s rays bounced off the building’s glass facade.
+Rafael Viñoly is no stranger to controversy.
+Even before its facade was blamed for reflecting light that melted car parts, his Walkie Talkie tower was labelled by some as oppressive and insensitive addition to the London skyline, winning the 2015 Carbuncle Cup as a result.
+His Firstsite art gallery in Colchester opened three years late and provoked a degree of local anger and some contractual disputes.
+His Vdara Hotel in Las Vegas exhibited the same pyrotechnic proclivities as the Walkie Talkie, this time allegedly affecting guests using the pool as the sun’s rays bounced off the building’s glass facade.
 And his Battersea Power Station masterplan provoked former RIBA president George Ferguson to lambast Viñoly as a “major menace to London”.

-But the traumatic gestation of the Leicester Curve theatre set a low point for a showpiece cultural project.
+But the gestation of the Leicester Curve theatre set a low point for a showpiece cultural project.
 The theatre opened two years late and came in at twice its original budget, partially because of a highly complex permeable facade devised to realise the venue’s “inside-out” concept.
-It was also marked by a series of cost disputes, which were heavily criticised in a savage Audit Commission report in 2009.
-In 2012, former Leicester mayor and MP Peter Soulsby voiced the opinions of many when he denounced the venue as “the most expensive and disastrous project this city has ever seen in its history”.
+It was also marked by a series of cost disputes, which were criticised in an Audit Commission report in 2009.
+In 2012, former Leicester mayor and MP Peter Soulsby voiced the opinions of many when he described the venue as “the most expensive and disastrous project this city has ever seen in its history”.